-Parameter M2E2-4-1 Members of an IAIG's Governing Body are expected to have collectively the relevant knowledge, skill and expertise relating to the business of the IAIG.
-Guideline M2E2-4-1-1 Such knowledge, skills and expertise should include an understanding of: the governance and corporate structure of the IAIG the business of the entities within the IAIG including associated risks the supervisory regimes applicable to entities within the IAIG the issues that arise from any cross-border business and international transactions.
+The IAIG's Governing Body collectively has the relevant knowledge, skill and expertise relating to the business of the IAIG to provide effective oversight of the IAIG's operations.
+The Governing Body also has adequate powers and resources to be able to discharge its group-wide role in respect of the IAIG.

+The collective knowledge, skills and expertise of the Governing Body should include an understanding of:

+- the governance and corporate structure of the IAIG - the business of the entities within the IAIG including associated risks - the supervisory regimes applicable to entities within the IAIG - the issues that arise from any cross-border business and international transactions.

 They should also have experience in the governance, risk, compliance, auditing, and related areas that allow them to provide oversight in these areas and of the Control Functions.

+Depending on the group structure of the IAIG, the Governing Body will exercise its powers in different ways.

-Parameter M2E2-4-2 A sufficient number of the members of the Governing Body are independent of the entities within the IAIG.
-Guideline M2E2-4-2-1 The number of members of the Governing Body who are independent of the entities within the IAIG could vary, depending on the governance structure of the IAIG and the nature, scale and complexity of its business.
-The IAIG should be able to demonstrate that the number of independent members on the Governing Body is sufficient in light of its risk profile and operations.
-Parameter M2E2-4-3 The Governing Body has adequate internal governance procedures, structures and arrangements appropriate to the nature, scale and complexity of the IAIG's business and operations.
+Parameter M2E2-4-2 An adequate number of the members of the Governing Body are independent of the entities within the IAIG.
+Guideline M2E2-4-2-1 The number of members of the Governing Body who are independent of the entities within the IAIG could vary, depending on the governance structure of the IAIG.
+The IAIG should be able to demonstrate that the number of independent members on the Governing Body is sufficient, in light of its risk profile and operations, to be able to bring an adequate degree of objectivity to the decision making process.
+Parameter M2E2-4-3 The Governing Body has adequate internal governance procedures, structures and arrangements appropriate to its business and operations.
 Guideline M2E2-4-3-1 The Governing Body is generally expected to establish committees of the Governing Body with clear reporting lines.
-These committees should exercise adequate oversight over, among other things, audit, compliance, risk management and remuneration, both at the group- wide and entity level.
+These committees should exercise adequate oversight over, among other things, audit, compliance, risk management and remuneration, both at the group-wide and entity level.
 Where the Governing Body does not establish committees, it is expected to demonstrate to the group-wide supervisor that the Governing Board as a whole can effectively carry out the functions with sufficient attention and depth.

-ComFrame Standard M2E2-5 Standard 7.6 "The supervisor requires the insurer's Board to: adopt and oversee the effective implementation of a remuneration policy, which does not induce excessive or inappropriate risk taking, is in line with the identified risk appetite and long term interests of the insurer, and has proper regard to the interests of its stakeholders; and ensure that such a remuneration policy, at a minimum, covers those individuals who are members of the Board, Senior Management, Key Persons in Control Functions and other employees whose actions may have a material impact on the risk exposure of the insurer (major risk-taking staff)."
-Parameter M2E2-5-1 Guideline M2E2-5-1-1
+"The supervisor requires the insurer's Board to:

+- adopt and oversee the effective implementation of a remuneration policy, which does not induce excessive or inappropriate risk taking, is in line with the identified risk appetite and long term interests of the insurer, and has proper regard to the interests of its stakeholders; and - ensure that such a remuneration policy, at a minimum, covers those individuals who are members of the Board, Senior Management, Key Persons in Control Functions and other employees whose actions may have a material impact on the risk exposure of the insurer (major risk-taking staff)."